 Travel to Leeds

-Check our Travel to Leeds pages to help you plan your journey to Leeds and find out more about the different ways you can travel to our campus, including booking our free airport pick-up service from Leeds Bradford and Manchester Airport.
+Our Travel to Leeds pages have been designed to help you plan your journey to Leeds and find out more about the different ways you can travel to our campus, including booking our free airport pick-up service from Leeds Bradford and Manchester Airport.

 We know how tiring travelling can be and that’s why we offer arrival support services to help you have a smooth arrival in Leeds.